ReDeiPirati/intro-to-pytorch/beginner/0.FH-Intro-to-DL/FH-Intro-to-DL.md

 ## Introduction

 Hi!
 Welcome to this mini-series on Deep Learning.
-Unless you're under complete isolation, you must have heard people talking about machine learning, deep learning & the infamous neural networks.
+Unless you're under complete isolation, you must have heard people talking about Machine Learning, Deep Learning & the infamous Neural Networks.
 Or some of you might have tried reading about Deep Learning, maybe going through some snippets, got frustrated with the overwhelming amount of technical jargon & wished someone would just give you a high-level explanation before you deep dived into the intricate details.

 ![AI-ML-DL](https://github.com/sominwadhwa/sominwadhwa.github.io/blob/master/assets/intro_to_pytorch_series/AI-ML-DL.png?raw=true)